Light/Dark

 240I was the only one in my family

-Who had faith and wisdom.
+who had faith and wisdom.

 It’s good for my relatives that I’m

-241I rebuked my family out of compassion,
+241I corrected my family out of sympathy,

-Reprimanding them because of my love
+telling them off out of love

-For my family and relatives.
+for my family and relatives.

-242They performed a service for the monks
+They performed a service for the monks

-And then they passed away,
+242And then they passed away,

-To find happiness in the heaven of the Thirty-three.
+finding happiness in the heaven of the Thirty-three.

 There, my brothers and mother rejoice

-With all the pleasures they desire.
+enjoy all the pleasures they desire.

 Yasoja